Lemoncode/node-training/README.md

 ### 01 SetImmediate

-In this sample we are going to ...
+In this sample we are going to learn about `setImmediate` vs `setTimeout` methods.

 ### 02 NextTick